 CNA Exam 2026: Your Complete Certification Guide

-The CNA (Certified Nursing Assistant) exam is a two-part certification test required to work as a nursing assistant in healthcare facilities across the United States.
-CNAs provide essential direct patient care under the supervision of licensed nurses, making this certification your gateway into the rewarding field of healthcare.
+The CNA (Certified Nursing Assistant) exam is a two-part competency test required to add your name to your state's nurse aide registry and work as a nursing assistant in U.S. healthcare facilities.
+CNAs provide hands-on direct patient care under the supervision of licensed nurses, making this certification your fastest entry point into healthcare.

 Exam Format & Structure